The History of the Welsh Branch

 The Beginning

-The group were made up of serving and retired personnel and members of Territorial Army Voluntary Reserve (TAVR).
-During the meeting, the name of the branch was agreed as “The Welsh Branch of the QARANC Association”.
-Publicity, finance details and future meetings were discussed.
-The branch was initially financed a £10 loan by QARANC Association HQ and the Commanding Officer of 203 (Welsh) General Hospital TAVR offered the hospitality of the Territorial Army Centre at Llandaff for future branch meetings.
+The Welsh branch held its inaugural meeting on the 20th April 1968, at Ty Maeth the home of the Welsh Board of the Royal College of Nursing.
+There were 14 members in attendance, comprising of serving and retired personnel and members of Territorial Army Voluntary Reserve (TAVR).
+During this meeting, the name of the branch was agreed as “The Welsh Branch of the QARANC Association”.
+Publicity, finance details and future meetings were discussed with the initial funding provided by a £10 loan from QARANC Association HQ, the Commanding Officer of 203 (Welsh) General Hospital TAVR offered the hospitality of the Territorial Army Centre at Llandaff for future branch meetings.
+Today, we proudly continue our close relationship with 203 (Welsh) Multi-Role Medical Regiment with many present and past personnel being members of the branch.

 This section will continue to be updated in future website updates.
-Today we continue the relationship with 203 (Welsh) Field Hospital with many present and past personnel being members of the branch.

 Membership